Sygitech Blog

 Synchronizing security into DevOps for better speed and secured workflow

-Along with high-speed and always-on nature of DevOps, security is also an important feature.
+Along with the high-speed and always-on nature of DevOps, security is also an important feature.
 The one-time security inspection is not enough and its clear security’s role in DevOps needs to be upgraded.
 Integrating security into DevOps is very effective and can help to remove the roadblocks that delay the project completion and launch into the market.
 To close the gap between the security and DevOps team and accelerate the development, it is important to have both teams onto the same development platform.
 The security approach should not only focus on the technical aspects but also form the right framework that will be compatible with the business objective of the organization.

 Integration of DevSecOps